Pulwama: The most audacious attack in recent times

 Year 2019: When SC restored the right of Ram Lalla

-In a video released, Adil starts of by saying that by the time everyone sees the video, he will be dead.
+In a video released, Adil starts off by saying that by the time everyone sees the video, he will be dead.
 He also says that he had joined the Jaish a year back.
 He says that he was given the opportunity to carry out the attack.
 He said that by the time people are watching the video, he would be in heaven.
 He calls on the people of Kashmir to join the Jaish and strengthen the organisation.
 He also said that their mission is not far away and more people should join and fight the injustice.

 In the video that is 10 minutes long, he boasts about the other attacks carried out by the Jaish.
 He speaks about the attack on Parliament and also the strikes at Pathankot, Nagrota and Uri.